arrow-kt/arrow/arrow-site/doc/docs/arrow-fx/typeclasses/bracket/README.md

 #### Kind<F, A>#bracketCase

-It's a generalized version of `bracket()` which uses `ExitCase` to distinguish between different exit cases when releasing the acquired resource. `ExitCase` can take the values `Completed`, `Canceled`, or `Error(e)`.
-So depending how the `use` execution finalizes, the corresponding `ExitCase` value will be passed to the `release` lambda.
+It's a generalized version of `bracket()` that uses `ExitCase` to distinguish between different exit cases when releasing the acquired resource. `ExitCase` can take the values `Completed`, `Canceled`, or `Error(e)`.
+So, depending how the `use` execution finalizes, the corresponding `ExitCase` value will be passed to the `release` lambda.

-Requires passing `release` and `use` lambdas.
-It ensures acquiring, using and releasing the resource at the end.
+It requires passing `release` and `use` lambdas.
+It ensures acquiring, using, and releasing the resource at the end.

 `fun <A, B> Kind<F, A>.bracketCase(release: (A, ExitCase<Throwable>) -> Kind<F, Unit>, use: (A) -> Kind<F, B>): Kind<F, B>`